presidentbeef/brat/README.md

 # More Testing

-Run `ruby test/test.rb` to run the test suite.
+Run `brat test/test.brat` to run the test suite.
 SWEET.

 # More fun